docker/docs/engine/swarm/ingress.md

 > `-p 8080:80`.
 The new syntax is preferred because it is easier to read and
 > allows more flexibility.

-The `<TARGET-PORT>` is the port where the container listens.
+The `<CONTAINER-PORT>` is the port where the container listens.
 If you omit it, a random high-numbered port is bound.
 The `<PUBLISHED-PORT>` is the port where the swarm makes the service available.
 This parameter is required.